 Make sure the photo is current and not too casual.
 You should look like the professional that you really are.
 Make sure you are dressed professionally.
 This makes a great first impression.

 The summary section of your profile should include your skills and experience.
 Don’t forget to add any other information that will highlight your skills.
-Make sure you include languages, certifications, industry you desire to be occupied with, etc.
+Make sure you include languages, certifications, the industry you desire to be occupied with, etc.

-The Experience section of your profile should have your education, employment (past and current) and industry.
+The Experience section of your profile should have your education, employment (past and current), and industry.
 You can use the information from your resume or CV to copy-paste it into your LinkedIn profile.